Improvements to the NSO Farside Mapping Pipeline: Noise Reduction Updates: Discussion

 As stated, the current system repeats Step 4 (Section~\ref{sec: Legacy Composite Map Creation (fsWeb)}) three times to encompass three skip patterns.
 It is arguable that the analysis should not be skip pattern dependent, rather, one analysis that encompasses all skip patterns should be done.
 This is an involved problem that requires solar modeling to estimate the Green's function (essentially, the impulse response of the Sun) independent of skip pattern.\\

 We thank Gordon Petrie for providing the algorithm used in global projection.
 This work utilizes GONG data obtained by the NSO Integrated Synoptic Program, managed by the National Solar Observatory, which is operated by the Association of Universities for Research in Astronomy (AURA), Inc. under a cooperative agreement with the National Science Foundation (NSF) and with contribution from the National Oceanic and Atmospheric Administration (NOAA).
 The GONG network of instruments is hosted by the Big Bear Solar Observatory, High Altitude Observatory, Learmonth Solar Observatory, Udaipur Solar Observatory, Instituto de Astrof\'{\i}sica de Canarias, and Cerro Tololo Interamerican Observatory.
-This work was partially supported by the Windows On the Universe (WoU) grant funded by NSF.
+This work was supported, in part by the Windows-on-the-Universe Multi-Messanger Astrophysics (WoU MMA) project via amendment to the NSF Cooperative Agreement, Supplemental Funding Request (SFR) Amendment \#040.

 Algorithm used to compute the global projection of the calibrated maps.
 The arrays $\mathbf{\Lambda}$ and $\mathbf{\Theta} $ represent latitude and co-latitude, respectively.
 All other symbols have their conventional definitions.